DemuteTools/Reaper-Batch-Renamer/README.md

 ### Folder Items

 Designed for **empty items** (items without audio or MIDI content).
-These are commonly used in game audio workflows (e.g., NVK-style) to define naming from region and track hierarchies.
+These are commonly used in game audio workflows with NVK or RenderBlock setups, where empty items serve as naming containers.

+#### First-Time Onboarding

+The first time you open the Folder Items tab, an onboarding screen appears with two choices:

+- **"I'm a Folder Item user"** — Confirms you use this workflow.
+The tab stays visible and shows the full controls.
+- **"Hide this tab"** — Hides the Folder Items tab from the tab bar.
+The script switches to the All tab.

+If you don't use NVK-style folder items, you can safely hide this tab.

+#### Re-enabling the Tab

+To show the Folder Items tab again after hiding it, go to **Settings** (`Ctrl+,` or the Settings button) and check **"Show Folder Items tab"** under the Folder Items Tab section.

+#### Tab Controls

-This tab has its own dedicated controls at the top of the left panel:
+Once confirmed, this tab has its own dedicated controls at the top of the left panel:

 - **Pattern** — Choose a naming pattern (Simple, Hierarchical, Custom).
 - **Separator** — Choose the character between name parts.